Uyirile Kalanthathu: Production

 The shooting for the film progressed in Chennai, Bangalore and Mysore among other places.
-The film marked the debut of K.R.
-Jaya as director, while it was also the first production venture of Abayambika films.
-Mutham Sivakumar who was the manager to 'Sivashakti' Pandian produced his first independent venture with the film, while playing a crucial role in the film.
+The film marked the debut of K. R. Jaya as director, while it was also the first production venture of Abayambika films.
+Mutham Sivakumar who was the manager to Sivasakthi Pandian produced his first independent venture with the film, while playing a crucial role in the film.
 Jyothika signed on to pair with Suriya again before the release of their maiden venture together, Poovellam Kettuppar (1999).
+This was the first film in which Suriya worked with his father Sivakumar.

 Soundtrack

-The soundtrack of the film was composed by Deva.
-Lyrics written by Vairamuthu, Kalaikumar and K. Subash.
+The soundtrack was composed by Deva.

 Release and reception

 A reviewer from Sify described the venture as "strong and so far unexplored theme about sibling rivalry and superb acting" but claimed that "the unwarranted twist in the end has somewhat reduced the impact".
-The reviewer claims that the performances of Sivakumar and Radhika "score over everyone else", while Raghuvaran and Surya also "shine", but is critical of Jyothika saying she "should replenish fast her dwindling stock of expressions".
-A critic from TMCafe noted it was "an entertainer that manages to rise a little above the routine run-of-the-mill ones."
-The performance won further film offers for Surya.
+The reviewer claimed that the performances of Sivakumar and Radhika "score over everyone else", while Raghuvaran and Surya also "shine", but was critical of Jyothika, saying she "should replenish fast her dwindling stock of expressions".
+Malini Mannath from Chennai Online noted it was "an entertainer that manages to rise a little above the routine run-of-the-mill ones."

-Deva won the Tamil Nadu State Film Award for Best Music Director in 2000 for his work in the film along with his work in Kushi and Sanditha Velai.
+Deva won the Tamil Nadu State Film Award for Best Music Director for his work in the film along with that in Kushi and Sandhitha Velai.
 The film won the second runner-up prize in the award ceremony for Best Family Film, finishing behind Budget Padmanabhan and Mugavaree.